cnmalper/ContactsApp/README.md

 # ContactsApp
 Built a Contacts App today.
 I used UIKit, CoreData and MapKit.

-# How does the app work
+# How does the app work?

 When the user opened the app for the first time, the user will see a TableView, if there's no any contact that he/she saved he can click the "+" button to add a new contact.